Shader modules

 For our first triangle we won’t be applying any transformations, we’ll just specify the positions of the three vertices directly as normalized device coordinates to create the following shape:

-We can directly output normalized device coordinates by outputting them as clip coordinates from the vertex shader with the last component set to 1
+We can directly output normalized device coordinates by outputting them as clip

 Normally these coordinates would be stored in a vertex buffer, but creating a vertex buffer in Vulkan and filling it with data is not trivial.
-Therefore I’ve decided to postpone that until after we’ve had the satisfaction of seeing a triangle pop up on the screen.
+Therefore, I’ve decided to postpone that until after we’ve had the satisfaction of seeing a triangle pop up on the screen.
 We’re going to do something a little unorthodox in the meanwhile: include the coordinates directly inside the vertex shader.
 The code looks like this:

-vec2(0.0, -0.5),
+float2(0.0, -0.5),

-vec2(0.5, 0.5),
+float2(0.5, 0.5),

-vec2(-0.5, 0.5)
+float2(-0.5, 0.5)

 );

-gl_Position = vec4(positions[gl_VertexIndex], 0.0, 1.0);
+output.sv_position = float4(positions[vid], 0.0, 1.0);

 }

-The main
+The vertMain

 function is invoked for every vertex.
+The built-in

-This is usually an index into the vertex buffer, but in our case it will be an index into a hardcoded array of vertex data.
+This is usually an index into the vertex buffer, but in our case, it will be

-The position of each vertex is accessed from the constant array in the shader and combined with dummy z
+is accessed from the constant array in the shader and combined with dummy

 and w

 components to produce a position in clip coordinates.
+The

-functions as the output.
+functions as

 Fragment shader

-The triangle that is formed by the positions from the vertex shader fills an area on the screen with fragments.
+The triangle formed by the positions from the vertex shader fills an area on the screen with fragments.
 The fragment shader is invoked on these fragments to produce a color and depth for the framebuffer (or framebuffers).
 A simple fragment shader that outputs the color red for the entire triangle looks like this:

-void main() {
+{

-outColor = vec4(1.0, 0.0, 0.0, 1.0);
+return float4(1.0, 0.0, 0.0, 1.0);

 }

-The main
+The fragMain

 function is called for every vertex.
+Colors in Slang

-in the vertex shader, there is no built-in variable to output a color for the current fragment.
+in the vertex shader, there is no built-in variable to output a

-You have to specify your own output variable for each framebuffer where the layout(location = 0)
+color for the current fragment.
+You have to specify your own output variable for

-modifier specifies the index of the framebuffer.
+annotation specifies the index

+of the framebuffer.
 The color red is written to this outColor

-variable that is linked to the first (and only) framebuffer at index 0
+linked to the first (and only) framebuffer at index 0

 .